Constraining an exoplanets magnetic field using star-planet interactions: Acknowledgments

-GJ 436 was observed with the CARMENES instrument (\cite{Quirrenbach_2013},\cite{Quirrenbach_2014}) at the 3.5\,m telescope of the Calar Alto Observatory in Almeria, Spain.
+\paragraph{CARMENES spectroscopy} GJ 436 was observed with the CARMENES instrument \cite{Quirrenbach_2013,Quirrenbach_2014} at the 3.5\,m telescope of the Calar Alto Observatory in Almeria, Spain.
 There are 444 observations taken between January 2016 and April 2021, of which only 112 (with an average cadence of one observation every two days) were used for this study.
-The remaining observations, primarily high-cadence, intranight observations were obtained for atmospheric studies.
-We revisited GJ 436 in 2024 (program ID: 24A-3.5-013) to confirm the tentative detection of SPI seen in HARPS-2008 and CARMENES-2016 data, as the star was in the same phase of its magnetic cycle.
-This additional program collected 51 observations from January 1 to May 16, 2024, with an average cadence of one observation every three days.
-We derived pseudo-equivalent widths (pEW') of the He D3, Na D, H$\alpha$, and Ca IRT lines (being the \textsc{IRT-a} the bluest of the three) using a spectral subtraction technique and indices of selected TiO and VO absorption bands from the reduced spectra as described in \cite{Schofer_2019}.
+The other observations were primarily high-cadence, intranight observations that were not used because they were sparse and not in continuous days.
+Additional observations of GJ~436 were obtained in 2024 (program ID: 24A-3.5-013) at the same phase of the stellar magnetic cycle as the SPI signals we identified in the H-08 and C-16 epochs.
+This additional program collected 51 observations from 2024 January 1 to May 16, with an average cadence of one observation every three days.
+Of the 51 observations, two were discarded due to low signal-to-noise ratio (those taken on Barycentric Julian Date (BJD) = 2460387.34146210 and 2460387.65357420).
+We derived pseudo-equivalent widths (pEW') of the He $\rm D_3$, Na D, H$\alpha$, and Ca~{\sc ii}~{\textsc{IRT}} lines (Ca~{\sc ii}~\textsc{IRT-a}, Ca~{\sc ii}~\textsc{IRT-b} and Ca~{\sc ii}~\textsc{IRT-c}) (with Ca~{\sc ii}~\textsc{IRT-a} being the bluest of the three) using a spectral subtraction technique and indices of selected TiO and VO absorption bands following previous methods \cite{Schofer_2019}.
+The wavelength ($\lambda$) intervals were $\Delta \lambda = 5\,\mathring{\mathrm{A}}$ for $H \alpha$, $\Delta \lambda = 2.8\,\mathring{\mathrm{A}}$ for Ca~{\sc ii}~{\textsc{IRT-a}} and b, $\Delta \lambda = 2.4\,\mathring{\mathrm{A}}$ for Ca~{\sc ii}~{\textsc{IRT-c}}, $\Delta \lambda = 5.98\,\mathring{\mathrm{A}}$ for Na D and $\Delta \lambda = 2.5\,\mathring{\mathrm{A}}$ for He~$\text{D}_3$.
+We tested using a narrower interval but found that had a negligible effect.